quandify/cubicmeter-1.1/README.md

 - Supports join: OTAA

 ## Decoder
-The device sends periodic status reports.
-The decoder defined in `src/uplink.js` parses the payload of such a report and converts it into human readible text.
+The decoder defined in `src/uplink.js` parses the payload of an uplink and converts it into human readible text.

 ### Format
 The format of the decoder complies with the [LoRa Alliance Payload Decoder API](https://resources.lora-alliance.org/technical-specifications/ts013-1-0-0-payload-codec-api).